westbaykayak/westbaykayak.github.io/location.md

-The Club is based on Fishermans Green at West Bay in the Watersports center
+The Club is based on Fishermans Green at West Bay in the Watersports Centre

 ![Map](map.png "Location of West Bay Water Sports center")